CoderDojoTC/micropython/docs/kits/larson-scanner/01-intro.md

 ![Craft Pumpkin](../../img/craft-pumpkin.jpg)
-I used a craft pumpkin from
+I used a craft pumpkin from Michaels.
+I cut a slit in it and used hot-glue to hold the LED strip in place.

 ## Parts List